MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 **Answer:** Use cross-cluster Storage Replica (SR) solution across member clusters to realize the storage resiliency to cluster failures.

 **Question:** I use Storage Replica (SR) to replicate across member clusters.
 Do cluster set namespace storage UNC paths change on SR failover to the replica target Storage Spaces Direct cluster? <br>
 **Answer:** In this release, such a cluster set namespace referral change does not occur with SR failover.
-Please let Microsoft know if this scenario is critical to you and how you plan to use it.
+Let Microsoft know if this scenario is critical to you and how you plan to use it.

 **Question:** Is it possible to failover virtual machines across fault domains in a disaster recovery situation (say the entire fault domain went down)? <br>
 **Answer:** No, note that cross-cluster failover within a logical fault domain is not yet supported.

 **Question:** Can my cluster set span clusters in multiple sites (or DNS domains)? <br>
 **Answer:** This is an untested scenario and not immediately planned for production support.
-Please let Microsoft know if this scenario is critical to you and how you plan to use it.
+Let Microsoft know if this scenario is critical to you and how you plan to use it.

 **Question:** Does cluster set work with IPv6? <br>
 **Answer:** Both IPv4 and IPv6 are supported with cluster sets as with Failover Clusters.